5 Things to Consider When Making a Career Switch

 Trust us, you aren’t alone.
 A study of the working lives of Baby Boomers found that most changed jobs at least 11 times before retirement.
 Among Millennials, that number could easily be much higher.

 But before you decide to throw everything out the window and start from square one, first determine if you’re in the wrong job or the wrong career.
-Then, you can move forward with confidence onto a new career path.
+Then, you can move forward with confidence on a new career path.

 Here are 5 points to consider in order to make a successful career change.